SAD

 Your Story Doesn’t Have to End Here

-• PTSD, depression, and anxiety are more common than you think among those who serve others.
-These conditions are silent, but they are real.
+PTSD, depression, and anxiety are far more common among first responders and veterans than most people realize.
+These struggles may be silent, but they are real.

 It’s Time to Take That First Step

-If you’re struggling, it can feel like asking for help is the hardest thing to do.
-But it’s also the bravest.
-Here’s why:
+If you are a first responder or veteran and you’re struggling, asking for help can feel like the hardest thing to do.
+But it is also one of the bravest.

-You’ve faced unimaginable challenges and been a lifeline for people in need.
-Now, it’s your turn.
-Take a moment to acknowledge your own humanity.
-It’s okay to need help.
-It’s okay to rest.
-It’s okay to heal.
+You have faced unimaginable challenges and stood strong for your communities and your country.
+Now it is your turn.
+Take a moment to acknowledge your humanity.
+It is okay to need help.
+It is okay to rest.
+It is okay to heal.

-Too many heroes have carried their pain alone until it was too much to bear.
-But it doesn’t have to be that way for you.
-Your story is still unfolding, and there’s so much more waiting for you.
+Too many first responders and veterans have been lost because of silence.
+Too many have carried their pain alone until it became too heavy.
+But it does not have to be that way for you.
+Your story is still unfolding, and there is more ahead of you than this moment.

-If you’re struggling, take that first step—make the call.
-Talk to someone who can help.
-You don’t have to fight this battle alone.
+If you are struggling, take that first step.
+Make the call.
+Send the message.
+Talk to someone you trust or someone who is trained to help.
+You do not have to carry this alone.

 Call or text: 988